Table Of Contents

 What is a Birth Control Vaginal Ring?

-A birth control vaginal ring, commonly known as NuvaRing (brand), is a small flexible ring that a women inserts into her vagina once a month.
-It is placed in the vagina for the three week period and is taken out for the last week of each month.
+A birth control vaginal ring is commonly known by the brand name NuvaRing.
+It is a small, flexible ring that a women inserts into her vagina once a month to prevent pregnancy.
+It stays there for a three week period and is taken out for the last week of the month.

 How Does the Vaginal Ring Prevent Pregnancy?

-- Making cervical mucus thicker in a woman which doesn’t allows sperm from getting into the eggs
+- Making cervical mucus thicker in the female body, which prevents sperm from getting into the eggs

 What Are the Benefits?